 - When the product is expecting changes that relate to its performance.

-- Notify us of any side effect occurred due to a fix or an enhancement in the module or application.
+- Notify us of any side effects that occurred due to a fix or an enhancement in the module or application.

 - Ensure that the bugs found earlier don’t re-emerge.